k-box/k-box/readme.md

 > unleash the power of K-Link

-**version 0.5.6**
+**version 0.8.0**

 The K-Link DMS is built on top of Laravel 5.0.

 This readme file is reserved for **developers**, nothing about features and how to interact with the DMS from a user's perspective will be written here.
+For user oriented documentation please see the folder `docs/user` available in the repository.

 ## Setting up the development environment